Scrapped Princess

-Story
+Plot

-The story takes place in what appears to be a fantasy world (revealed later to be Earth in the distant future) and revolves around a girl named Pacifica Casull, the sister in a pair of twins born to the royal family of a kingdom called Leinwan.
+The story takes place in what appears to be a fantasy world and revolves around a girl named Pacifica Casull, the sister in a pair of twins born to the royal family of a kingdom called Leinwan.
 Pacifica is abandoned at birth.
 The 5111th Grendel Prophecy predicts that she is the "poison that will destroy the world" if she reaches her sixteenth birthday.
 To prevent this, she is dropped off a cliff as an infant ("scrapped").

 Pacifica is rescued by a court wizard and adopted by the commoner Casull family.
 Her foster siblings, Shannon, a swordsman, and Raquel, a wizard, become her protectors.
 Both siblings are extremely powerful and, more often than not, they easily break out of whatever difficult situation they face.
 Her siblings travel with her throughout most of the story, protecting her from the numerous attempts on her life by people who fear the outcome of the prophecy.
 Both siblings' skills see constant use.
 By contrast, Pacifica is mostly a typical fifteen-year-old and her inability to defend herself is a recurring source of self-doubt for her, as is the constantly repeated insistence that she will destroy the world.

-As the series progresses, the truth about the prophecy slowly comes to light, but even as more of the truth is revealed, more questions arise.
+As the series unfolds, it becomes clear that this fantasy world is actually Earth in the distant future.
+The truth about the prophecy gradually emerges, but as we learn more, new questions keep popping up.
 Pacifica must discover her hidden destiny, as powerful beings called Peacemakers, who are worshipped in this world as demi-gods, continually manoeuvre to have her destroyed.
 At the same time, a mysterious being called a Dragoon comes to the aid of Pacifica and her guardians, offsetting the attack of the Peacemakers.
 It turns out that Pacifica is not "the poison that will destroy the world", but humanity's last hope, as part of a plan that was set in motion 5000 years before by scientists among the human resistance during what were called the Genesis Wars.